50 Life Goals Examples For a Long, Happy, and Successful Life

 It’s a good idea to organize and categorize your goals.

-It helps you to make sure you’re working on every important part of your life.
+It helps ensure you’re working on every important part of your life.

 If you noticed, this list of life goals was also categorized.